 - Release an annual sustainability report detailing the progress of initiatives for the Ten Principles

+Recently, we have broadened the scope of our activities while strengthening our alliances with member companies in the chemical sector.
 In 2018, we participated in formulating the Chemical Sector SDG Roadmap, which organizes sustainability-related fields and issues pertaining to the chemical industry using the SDG framework with the aim of realizing sustainability.
-(Participating companies and organization: AkzoNobel, Covestro, The Dow Chemical Company, Evonik Industries AG, SABIC, DSM, Solvay, Mitsubishi Chemical HD, Sumitomo Chemicals, The American Chemistry Council (ACC), The European Chemical Industry Council (Cefic))

 In addition, in 2019, we participated in the formulation of the WBCSD TCFD Chemical Sector Guidance.
-The guidance explains how to make effective disclosures in the four frameworks of the TCFD for the chemical sector and details the fundamental elements needed to analyze scenarios.
-(Participating companies: BASF, DSM, Solvay, AkzoNobel, Sumitomo Chemical)
+The guidance explains how to make effective disclosures using the frameworks of the TCFD recomendations for the chemical sector and details the fundamental elements needed to analyze scenarios.

-*1 WBCSD: This organization was established to advocate for business sector views on sustainable development.
-The group weighs in at international conferences, such as the World Economic Forum, the B20 Summit, and the Conference of the Parties of the UNFCCC.
+This organization was established to advocate for business sector views on sustainable development.
+The group provides advice to help promote sustainability at international conferences, such as the World Economic Forum, the B20 Summit, and the Conference of the Parties of the UNFCCC.

 Initiatives for TCFD* recommendations